dominique-mueller/react-render-scheduling-analysis/README.md

 | [Asynchronous scheduling using Macrotasks](##test-case-asynchronous-scheduling-using-macrotasks)                    | 1.84ms              | 18.99%          |
 | [Asynchronous scheduling using based on render cycle](#test-case-asynchronous-scheduling-based-on-the-render-cycle) | 1.84ms              | 18.99%          |
 | [Concurrent Mode (experimental!)](#bonus-concurrent-mode-experimental)                                              | 1.85ms              | 19.09%          |

+It should be noted that actual numbers are not that important, mainly because they will never be 100% exact and realisistic, partially also because the Chrome performance tracing profiler and the React profiler have a hard-to-measure impact on the performance.
+What's way more interesting here is _how faster or slower_ something got in comparison.

 #### Interpretation of results